-Major Spoilers for Australia & UK: With Home and Away starting a new year of production a month ago, we take a look at some of the latest spoilers which have come out of Palm Beach in recent weeks.
+Major Spoilers for Australia & UK: With Home and Away starting a new year of production a month ago, we take a look at some of the latest spoilers which have come out of Palm Beach in recent weeks, including a huge explosion set to rock the bay.

 Palm Beach is the real life home of Summer Bay, in the north of Sydney.
 With so many of the show’s outdoor scenes filmed on and around the famous beach, fans often spot exciting titbits months before they air.
 At this time of year, the show films approximately 6 months in advance, meaning these storylines should be hitting Australian screens around June and July.